hopx-ai/hopx/python/tests/README.md

 ## Test Status

-All tests in the test suite have been run and tested, with the following exceptions:
+Most tests in the test suite have been run and tested.
+The following test categories are pending or postponed:

 ### Desktop Tests - Pending